learnapollo/learnapollo/content/tutorial-react/react-05.md

 ![](../images/react-exercise-05-pokedex.png)

-Data changes in GraphQL are done by using mutations, so it's time for us to learn about them.
+Data changes in GraphQL are handled by mutations, so it's time for us to learn about them.

 ## Introduction